Lessons from the Winter Season

 An Approach to Compassion

 It’s winter, and for a few months now the branches have lain bare.
 Some mammals are hibernating, and other species have migrated south for warmer weather.
-But humans stick around, turn on the heater, cover up, and wait impatiently for spring.
+However, humans stick around, turn on the heater, cover up, and wait impatiently for spring.
 It seems as though winter is something to be endured—but it’s not.
-Winter reminds you that life is not just fast-paced doing.
-Life is also about periods of stillness when you find compassion and responsibility to attune to your challenges.
+Winter has something special to reminds us: life is not just fast-paced doing.
+Life is also about periods of stillness, compassion, and responsibility.
 As we’ll see, there are many lessons from the winter season.
 There is wisdom and power behind it.

 Have you heard the saying that execution is everything?
 This makes sense in our society that overrates doing.
 Why is that?
 Perhaps it’s our need to accomplish and be seen, or wanting to achieve the never-ending results.
 Doing is certainly important, but it’s not everything.
 Culturally, we believe that there’s no time to sit still, just to do.
 And any activity that doesn’t have immediate results is often branded as unproductive.
 Sitting still, enjoying a meal, and relating with others is secondary.
 But relating to our work matters because if we connect to who we work with, understand what we work for, and appreciate who the work is for, we are more likely to create work that is worthwhile.
 To relate to our work and to engage efficiently in solving problems, we must be compassionate and responsible.